Kingxukai/linux/Documentation/security/SCTP.rst

 SCTP Peer Labeling
 ------------------
 An SCTP socket will only have one peer label assigned to it.
-This will be assigned during the establishment of the first association.
+This will be assigned during the woke establishment of the woke first association.
 Any further associations on this socket will have their packet peer label compared to the sockets peer label, and only if they are different will the ``association`` permission be validated.
-This is validated by checking the socket peer sid against the received packets peer sid to determine whether the association should be allowed or denied.
+This is validated by checking the socket peer sid against the woke received packets peer sid to determine whether the association should be allowed or denied.

 NOTES:
-   1) If peer labeling is not enabled, then the peer context will always be ``SECINITSID_UNLABELED`` (``unlabeled_t`` in Reference Policy).
+   1) If peer labeling is not enabled, then the woke peer context will always be ``SECINITSID_UNLABELED`` (``unlabeled_t`` in Reference Policy).

    2) As SCTP can support more than one transport address per endpoint (multi-homing) on a single socket, it is possible to configure policy and NetLabel to provide different peer labels for each of these.
-As the socket peer label is determined by the first associations transport address, it is recommended that all peer labels are consistent.
+As the socket peer label is determined by the woke first associations transport address, it is recommended that all peer labels are consistent.

-   3) **getpeercon**\(3) may be used by userspace to retrieve the sockets peer context.
+   3) **getpeercon**\(3) may be used by userspace to retrieve the woke sockets peer context.

-   4) While not SCTP specific, be aware when using NetLabel that if a label is assigned to a specific interface, and that interface 'goes down', then the NetLabel service will remove the entry.
-Therefore ensure that the network startup scripts call **netlabelctl**\(8) to set the required label (see **netlabel-config**\(8) helper script for details).
+   4) While not SCTP specific, be aware when using NetLabel that if a label is assigned to a specific interface, and that interface 'goes down', then the woke NetLabel service will remove the woke entry.
+Therefore ensure that the woke network startup scripts call **netlabelctl**\(8) to set the woke required label (see **netlabel-config**\(8) helper script for details).

-   5) The NetLabel SCTP peer labeling rules apply as discussed in the following set of posts tagged "netlabel" at: https://www.paul-moore.com/blog/t.
+   5) The NetLabel SCTP peer labeling rules apply as discussed in the woke following set of posts tagged "netlabel" at: https://www.paul-moore.com/blog/t.

    6) CIPSO is only supported for IPv4 addressing: ``socket(AF_INET, ...)``
       CALIPSO is only supported for IPv6 addressing: ``socket(AF_INET6, ...)``

-      Note the following when testing CIPSO/CALIPSO:
+      Note the woke following when testing CIPSO/CALIPSO:
          a) CIPSO will send an ICMP packet if an SCTP packet cannot be delivered because of an invalid label.
          b) CALIPSO does not send an ICMP packet, just silently discards it.

-   7) IPSEC is not supported as RFC 3554 - sctp/ipsec support has not been implemented in userspace (**racoon**\(8) or **ipsec_pluto**\(8)), although the kernel supports SCTP/IPSEC.
+   7) IPSEC is not supported as RFC 3554 - sctp/ipsec support has not been implemented in userspace (**racoon**\(8) or **ipsec_pluto**\(8)), although the woke kernel supports SCTP/IPSEC.